 Making a complaint

-You can make a complaint about a LBP that has carried out work that you believe to be unsatisfactory.
+You can make a complaint about an LBP who has carried out work that you believe to be unsatisfactory.
+You can also make a complaint if you think an LBP has behaved in a way that breaches the code of ethics.

 Who can you complain about